 City-to-City Relocation Comparisons

-Compare Take-Home Pay, Rent, Housing Costs & Taxes Across Popular US Moves
+Compare Take-Home Pay, Housing Costs & Taxes Across Flagship US Moves

-See how cost of living, take-home pay, rent, home prices, taxes, and monthly affordability change when you relocate from one city to another.
-These pages compare real relocation tradeoffs — not just gross salary.
+See how cost of living, take-home pay, housing costs, and monthly affordability change when you relocate from one city to another.
+This hub focuses on a smaller set of high-value comparisons instead of spreading across dozens of weak routes.

 Compare take-home pay